jayefem/tennis-court-wiping-optimizer/README.md

 The lines of the tennis court are stored in an array.
 Each item contains a start and an end point as a coordinate.
 The starting point of the baseline on the right has the coordinates (0, 0).

-The algorithm starts at a given coordinate and iterates through all possible points of the array.
+The algorithm starts at a given coordinate and iterates through all possible points of the array of court lines.
 When it turns out that the current path is less optimal than the latest calculated optimized path, the path is pruned by the method `prunePath()` in `LineWalker.py`.
 If a new optimized path is found which is better as the one before, it replaces the previous one.
 As there's no calculated optimized path in the beginning of the algorithm,